filmonhg/Trucker/lat_long/readme.md

-#This directory has script for pushing city, state and its respective lat long to Cassandra
+##script for pushing city, state and its respective lat long to Cassandra
+ - This is additional table to optimize loading the front end